How to Apply

 Feedback is not available to applicants denied admission.
 We recognize that you devote a great deal of time and effort to your application, and may wish to discuss it with a member of our admissions committee or a faculty member.
 Regrettably, we are unable to provide individual feedback to any applicant.

-Please note the Biosciences Admissions Office will be closed on Thursday, November 24 through Friday, November 25, 2022 and Wednesday, December 21, 2022 through Tuesday, January 2, 2023.
+Please note the Biosciences Admissions Office will be closed on Thursday, November 27, through Friday, November 28, 2025, and Monday, December 22, 2025, through Friday, January 2, 2026.

 Frequently Asked Questions (FAQ)

-A list of the most frequently asked Biosciences questions (i.e. Eligibility, Funding, Knight-Hennessy Scholars, etc.) can be found on the Biosciences FAQ web page.
-In addition, please also visit the Graduate Admissions FAQ web page for a more expansive list.
+A list of the most frequently asked Biosciences questions (i.e. Eligibility, Funding, Knight-Hennessy Scholars, etc.) can be found on the Biosciences FAQ webpage.
+In addition, please also visit the Graduate Admissions FAQ webpage for a more expansive list.

 Contact Information